Daasin/GE-Neutron/README.md

 # GE-NEUTRON

-This is Glorious Eggrolls build of WINE based on/forked from the most recent bleeding-edge proton experimental wine repo.
+This is Glorious Eggrolls staging of WINE built on/forked from the most recent bleeding-edge proton experimental wine repo.
 This is meant to be used with non-steam games outside of Steam.

 For Steam games, Proton-GE has been provided for usage with Lutris, found here: